cometbft/cometbft/spec/mempool/gossip/dog.md

 Each node implements a Redundancy Controller (RC) with a closed-loop feedback mechanism, commonly used in control systems for dynamic self-regulation.
-The controller periodically monitors the level of redundant transactions received and adjusts accordingly by sending `HaveTx` and `Reset` messages to peers.
+The controller periodically monitors the level of redundant transactions received and adjusts accordingly by sending `HaveTx` and `ResetRoute` messages to peers.
 This ensures the redundancy level remains within predefined bounds, adapting to changes in network conditions in real time.
 ```bluespec "rc" +=
 var rc: NodeID -> RedundancyController
 ```